 Know when to give others space and when to give them pace

-Whenever we guide anyone, we need to be mindful if they are finding us overbearing.
+Whenever we guide anyone, we need to be mindful if they feel that we are intruding into their psychological space.
 We might have the best of intentions, wanting to protect them from bad choices.
 But if they feel suffocated by our guidance, they may just go away from us and then make those bad choices.
-Thus, our guidance will fail doubly: not prevent their bad choices and not protect our relationship with them either.
+Thus, our guidance will fail doubly: it won’t prevent their bad choices and it won’t protect our relationship with them.
 That’s why we need to learn when to give people space.

-While being thus mindful, we need to avoid the other extreme of never giving others pace, that is, never pushing them to overcome their inertia to do things that are good for them.
+While giving others space, we need to avoid the other extreme of never giving others pace, that is, never pushing them to overcome their inertia to do the things that are good for them.
 If not pushed, they may never realize their potential.
-They can be pushed by an encouraging pat, a raised eyebrow, a motivational talk, a chastisement.
+They can be pushed by an encouraging pat, a raised eyebrow, a motivational talk, a chastising word.

 The Bhagavad-gita (03.26) harmonizes the two imperatives: it urges us to not disturb people’s minds, indicating the need to give them space; but it also urges us to engage them appropriately for their gradual elevation, indicating the need to give them pace.
 Thus, by carefully observing the effect of our action or inaction on others, we can discern when to give others space and when to give them pace.